Orion (spacecraft): History

 The Orion MPCV was announced by NASA on May 24, 2011.
 Its design is based on the Crew Exploration Vehicle from the canceled Constellation program, which had been a 2006 NASA contract award to Lockheed Martin.
 The command module is being built by Lockheed Martin at the Michoud Assembly Facility, while the Orion service module is being built by Airbus Defence and Space in Bremen with funding from the European Space Agency.
 The CM's first uncrewed test flight (EFT-1) was launched without the EUS atop a Delta IV Heavy rocket on December 5, 2014, and lasted 4 hours and 24 minutes before landing at its target in the Pacific Ocean.

+Orion was primarily designed by Lockheed Martin Space Systems in Littleton, Colorado, with former Space Shuttle engineer Julie Kramer White at NASA as Orion's chief engineer.

 On November 30, 2020, it was reported that NASA and Lockheed Martin had found a failure with a component in one of the Orion spacecraft's power data units but NASA later clarified that it did not expect the issue to affect the Artemis I launch date.

 Funding history and planning

-NASA has spent $24.1 billion on Orion development from 2006 through 2024, in nominal dollars.
-This is equivalent to $31.4 billion in 2025 dollars using the NASA New Start Inflation Indices.
+NASA has spent $25.6 billion on Orion development from 2006 through 2025, in nominal dollars.
+This is equivalent to $33.6 billion in 2026 dollars using the NASA New Start Inflation Indices.